The Cycloidal Curves

 Suppose a circle with radius r rolls along a curve f(x), and the circle starts at a point where f crosses the y-axis.
 A point on the circle traces a curve given by parametric equations C(x, y).
 What are the equations that define this path for the curve C?
 We know that when f(x) = 0, the curve is the cycloid.
 But we want to extend this to all curves f(x).

-(i) \(\phi = \arctan(f'(x_t))\)
+(i) \(\varphi = \arctan(f'(x_t))\)

 From (i), we can determine the position of point P. First, note that when the tangent has a slope of 0, then xp = xt.
-When slope of the tangent is negative (as depicted in the picture), then φ is negative; therefore, \(x_p = x_t - r\sin\phi\).
-When the slope of the tangent is positive, then φ is positive; therefore, \(x_p = x_t - r\sin\phi\) still holds true.
-Thus, the point xp is given by: \(x_p = x_t - r\sin\phi =\) \(x_t - r\sin[\arctan(f'(x_t))] =\) \(x_t - \frac{r\cdot f'(x_t)}{\sqrt{1+[f'(x_t)]^2}}\).
+When slope of the tangent is negative (depicted in the picture as the green circle), then φ is negative; therefore, \(x_p = x_t - r\sin\varphi\).
+When the slope of the tangent is positive (depicted in the picture as the red circle), then φ is positive; therefore, \(x_p = x_t - r\sin\varphi\) still holds true.
+Thus, the point xp is given by: \(x_p = x_t - r\sin\varphi =\) \(x_t - r\sin[\arctan(f'(x_t))] =\) \(x_t - \frac{r\cdot f'(x_t)}{\sqrt{1+[f'(x_t)]^2}}\).

 (ii) \(x_p = x_t - \frac{r\cdot f'(x_t)}{\sqrt{1+[f'(x_t)]^2}}\)